Life of Service

 Bob Fontello was diagnosed with ALS in late February of 2021 after many months of symptoms, tests, and misdiagnoses.
 With his fresh diagnosis and in-person outreach limited due to COVID-19 precautions, his impressive story reached staff at The ALS Association before they could have the chance to meet him face-to-face.

 Throughout his life, Bob Fontello has made a lasting impression on all who know him.
-He still recalls how his time playing football and basketball at Christiana High School in Newark, DE, shaped the man who he would become.
+He still recalls how his time playing football and baseball at Christiana High School in Newark, DE, shaped the man who he would become.

 The foundations of his youth helped Bob become a success from the outset of his 25 years of service with the United States Marine Corps.
 He was Honorman at MCRD San Diego, CA, where he graduated from bootcamp at the top of his class.
 From there, he became a CH-53 crew chief and served in areas of conflict across the globe, including Bosnia, where he was part of the 24th MEU (Marine Expeditionary Unit) who went behind enemy lines and rescued Air Force pilot Scott O’Grady after he was shot down in hostile territory.